 Not taking things so personally.

-Saving time for your friends.
+Saving time for yourself and for your friends.

 Saving time to make change happen.

 I could keep writing this blog all day.
-I guess the point I wanted to make is love isn’t a transaction you shouldn’t try to ‘get a boyfriend for Valentine’s Day’ anymore than you should try to ‘get five women’s numbers this weekend.’
+I guess the point I wanted to make is love isn’t a transaction you shouldn’t try to ‘get a boyfriend for Valentine’s Day’ any more than you should try to ‘get five women’s numbers this weekend.’

 That is because people are people.
 They’re not goals.
 Not scorecards for your self-esteem or a way of saying ‘look what I’ve achieved!’ to the world.
 There is no equation for love.